wjsutton/ChatGPT_for_tableau/README.md

 It was built and tested using ChatGPT GPT-4 Code Interpreter (Advanced Data Analysis)

-### ⚠️ Health Warning ⚠️
+## :warning: Health Warning :warning:

 This prompting format is designed to improve the output received from ChatGPT, this is not guaranteed depending on your scenario.

 Please only attempt to perform data tasks if you are an experienced data analyst and can verify that ChatGPT has been thorough enough to produce accurate work.

-### 🔌 Quick Start
+## :electric_plug: Quick Start Guide

-Here are the pretraining prompts I used to enter a visualisation for Visual Capitalist
+Here are the pretraining prompts I used to enter a visualisation for Visual Capitalist.

+To get started take this file and copy 'and paste it into ChatGPT before starting your project.

 - [Visual Capitalist Full Pre-Training](visual_capitalist_pretraining.md)

-### 🔨 A Customisable Version
+## :hammer: A Customisable Version

-Here is my generic prompt build
+Here is my generic prompt build.

 - Generic Prompt Pre-Training = [Visual Vocabulary.md](visual_vocabulary.md) + [CRAFT (will require input)](craft_generic_data_visualisation_task.md)

 Details of these sections and how you can customise them are detailed below.

-### 🔑 Key Sections

 1. **The Visual Vocabulary** - This focuses ChatGPT to expand the range of charts and why it would use them
 2. **CRAFT** - This is a prompting framework for Context, Role, Action, Format, Target